notofonts/math/documentation/building-math-fonts/index.md

 The same as above but for lower limits. `lowerLimitGapMin` should be the same as `upperLimitGapMin`.
 Similarly to above, `lowerLimitBaselineDropMin` can be set to `upperLimitGapMin` + cap height or lower case ascender (whichever is bigger).
 Test equation:

 $$\sum^n_{i+1} i \quad \sum^n_{A+j} A$$

+#### `fractionRuleThickness`
+The thickness of the fraction rule (bar).
+Should be the same thickness as the `minus` glyph.

+#### `fractionNumeratorShiftUp`, `fractionNumeratorDisplayStyleShiftUp`, `fractionNumeratorGapMin`, `fractionNumDisplayStyleGapMin`
+These constants control how much numerators in fractions get shifted up.
+Each constant has two versions, one for inline math and the other is for display math.
+Typically inline math uses smaller values to avoid increasing the vertical size of the equations too much, which in turn can force increase in line height for the lines containing the equation and results in uneven line spacing.

+* First, the numerator baseline is shifted above the current baseline by `fractionNumeratorShiftUp`.
+* Then, the fraction rule will be drawn around `axisHeight` (with half its thickness above it, and the other half below it).
+* Then, if the gap between the bottom the numerator and the top of the top of the fraction rule is less than `fractionNumeratorGapMin`, the numerator is further shifted up until the gap is equal to it.

+The spec suggests setting `fractionNumeratorShiftUp` to the default rule thickness, and `fractionNumDisplayStyleGapMin` to 3 times it.
+For the shift up, and like we did with limits, we want the baseline of numerators with and without descenders to be the same, so one way to set `fractionNumeratorShiftUp` and `fractionNumeratorDisplayStyleShiftUp` it to set it to the respective gap + `axisHeight` + `fractionRuleThickness`/2 + lowercase descender.
+Test equation:

+$$a\frac{a}{b} \frac{af}{b} \frac{af_{2_2}}{b}$$

+#### `fractionDenominatorShiftDown`, `fractionDenominatorDisplayStyleShiftDown`, `fractionDenominatorGapMin`, `fractionDenomDisplayStyleGapMin`
+These constants control how much denominators in fractions get shifted down.

+* First, the denominator baseline is shifted below the current baseline by `fractionDenominatorShiftDown`.
+* Then if the gap between the top of the denominator and the bottom of the fraction rule is less than `fractionDenominatorGapMin`, the denominator is further shifted down until the gap is equal to it.

+The denominator gap should be set to the same value as the numerator gap.
+For the shift down, , and like we did with limits, we want the baseline of denominators with and without ascenders to be the same, one way to set `fractionDenominatorShiftDown` and `fractionDenominatorDisplayStyleShiftDown` is to set it to the respective gap + `axisHeight` + `fractionRuleThickness`/2 + cap height or lower case ascender (whichever is bigger).

+#### `stackTopShiftUp`, `stackTopDisplayStyleShiftUp`, `stackBottomShiftDown`, `stackBottomDisplayStyleShiftDown`, `stackGapMin`, `stackDisplayStyleGapMin`
+Stacks are like fractions but without the fraction rule.
+The shift up and down should be set to the respective fraction shift up and down.
+The gap, however, is slightly different.
+There are no separate top and bottom gaps, but a single gap between the bottom of the top stack and the top of the bottom stacks.
+We might want the stacks to have roughly the same baseline as fraction numerators and denominators, so one way to achieve this is to set the stack gap to the numerator gap + denominator gap + `fractionRuleThickness`.
+Test equation:

+$$a\genfrac{}{}{0pt}{0}{a}{b} \genfrac{}{}{0pt}{0}{af}{b} \genfrac{}{}{0pt}{0}{af_{2_2}}{b}$$

 ### Glyph data